The Landscape

 Cosmology has a parameter problem.
 The Standard Model of cosmology (CDM) fits the data remarkably well, but its key parameters — the cosmological constant, the matter-antimatter asymmetry, the dark matter fraction, the number of e-folds of inflation — are inputs, not outputs.
 Why in Planck units?
 Why ?
 Why does inflation produce the right spectrum?
 These are among the sharpest open questions in physics.

 The framework does not solve all of them.
-It honestly marks the cosmological constant’s numerical value as non-viable — the value depends on boundary data the axioms cannot determine.
-But it does far more than might be expected from three axioms about observers: it derives the sign of , constrains the dark energy equation of state, resolves the Big Bang singularity, explains baryogenesis from structural requirements, and reframes the 120-order hierarchy as a self-consistency condition on a finite, computable system.
+The specific numerical value of at our observer level remains open — it awaits the computation of a categorical-cohomology obstruction class rather than a brute-force formula.
+But the framework does far more than might be expected from three axioms about observers: it derives the sign of , a Planck-scale upper bound, the equation of state , the absence of a vacuum catastrophe, resolves the Big Bang singularity, explains baryogenesis from structural requirements, and reframes the 120-order hierarchy as the obstruction class of an observer-indexed spacetime sheaf rather than a fine-tuning puzzle.

 Dark Energy and the Cosmological Constant